d3v-t00Lz/c-template/README.md

 - `make rpm` target to generate an RPM package
 - `make perf` target for running the test suite through `perf stat`
 - `make gprof` target for profiling the test suite through `gprof`
+- `make pahole` target for analyzing struct alignment using `pahole`

 Run `make test` to execute the unit tests.